 Volunteering - Community Work Projects

-We launch our Community Work projects for the following year each autumn at which time, islanders are invited to complete an application form allowing you to express why you are motivated to volunteer.
+We launch our Community Work Projects for the following year each autumn at which time, islanders are invited to complete an application form allowing you to express why you are motivated to volunteer.
 Shortlisted applicants are then invited for an interview.
 Individuals selected for the projects will be required to take part in a programme of pre-departure training events with your team.
 Our training also includes workshops on the development sector and the evolving role that volunteering plays.

 Our projects